Journal Prompts for Beltane

 Have you ever experienced a moment where you felt truly aligned with nature?
 What did it teach you about yourself?

-What would it look like for you to “leap over the fire” and take a bold step forward in your life?
+What would it look like for you to “leap over the fire” and take a bold step forward?
 What would you be hoping to manifest by doing so?

 Reflecting on the practice of lighting bonfires, what does fire symbolize for you?
 What in your life needs to be purified or reignited?